B. W. Webb

-William Wilson "B. W." Webb Jr. (born May 3, 1990) is an American former professional football cornerback.
-He played college football at William & Mary, and was selected by the Dallas Cowboys in the fourth round of the 2013 NFL draft.
+William Wilson "B. W." Webb Jr. (born May 3, 1990) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the William & Mary Tribe, and was selected by the Dallas Cowboys in the fourth round of the 2013 NFL draft.
 He was also a member of the Cincinnati Bengals, New York Giants, Cleveland Browns, Chicago Bears, New Orleans Saints, Tennessee Titans, Pittsburgh Steelers, Arizona Cardinals, and San Francisco 49ers.

 Early life

 Webb was born in Newport News, Virginia.
 He attended Warwick High School and Hampton Roads Academy under the tutelage of Coach Abe Mikell in Newport News, and played high school football for the Warwick Raiders.
 While working with Coach Abe Mikell, Webb developed his fundamentals and love of the game.
 He was a two-year starter at cornerback and wide receiver.
 Webb had seven career interceptions, two of which were returned for scores.
 He was named to first-team All-Peninsula District as a cornerback (2007), and earned honorable mention distinction as a junior.

 He was also a standout track athlete at Warwick, he ran a career best time of 6.60 seconds in the 55 metres.
 He excelled in triple jump and long jump as well.
 He was named to the All-America Team in track and field.